Painting Holiday in Montenegro with Artist Sally Fisher

-This week-long painting holiday led by British artist Sally Fisher will bring you inspiration and art in abundance from your base at stunning Lake Skadar in Montenegro!
+This week-long painting holiday led by British artist Karen Pearson will bring you inspiration and art in abundance from your base at stunning Lake Skadar in Montenegro!

 Your accommodation for the week is in two beautifully restored villa farmhouses in the secluded hill village of Zabes, by Virpazar, gateway to the lake and National Park.
 Here you will find landscapes and subjects galore on your doorstep as well as at the glorious Adriatic coast nearby.
 Mountains climb from the lush green valley in never-ending shades of grey, birds flit from the wooded hillside, while an ancient fortress and the lake also come into view.

-Our itinerary also includes the chance to swim wild in waterfalls and the lake, the largest spread of freshwater in southern Europe at roughly 400 square kms in size.
+Our itinerary also includes the chance to swim wild in waterfalls, the sea and the lake, the largest spread of freshwater in southern Europe at roughly 400 square km in size.

 This is a small group holiday for a maximum of ten people with all breakfasts and dinners included.
-It means you’ll get lots of personal attention from Sally as well as time to relax and enjoy your wondrous surroundings.
-In May, these are full to bursting with the vibrancy of nature!
+It means you’ll get lots of personal attention from Karen as well as time to relax and enjoy your wondrous surroundings.

 Use the tabs above to see a detailed itinerary for this holiday and our gallery of photos.
 Places are strictly limited so get in touch asap to reserve your spot!